anhelus/anhelus/README.md

 A lot of things, including:

-* Something about the history of the Free and Open Source Software.
 * Something about the history of videogames (this is actually my deepest, most relevant hobby).
-* How to create a chicken coop (yes, I know).
+* Creating a chicken coop (yes, I know).
 * How to start two blogs and don't die trying.
-* React, .NET Core, Keras, for work and fun.
+* React, Python, TensorFlow.

 #### ⚡ Fun facts